 - Massachusetts health insurers are required to cover the cost of testing and treatment for members who may be affected by COVID-19, including not charging copays or deductibles for those services.

-- MassHealth announced new policies to expand telehealth coverage, allow 90-day and early refills of prescriptions, make billing for COV-19 tests easier for providers, and remind providers that there are no copays for lab tests, and pharmacies that they cannot deny medications if a member cannot pay.
+- MassHealth announced new policies to expand telehealth coverage, allow 90-day and early refills of prescriptions, make billing for COVID-19 tests easier for providers, and remind providers that there are no copays for lab tests, and pharmacies that they cannot deny medications if a member cannot pay.

 - Attorney General Health Care Helpline: (888) 830-6277